dylanhayes/dylanhayes.github.io/_posts/2020-08-14-Speaking-Virtually.md

 [Hue Lighting](https://www.philips-hue.com/en-us) I have had Hue lights at home for years now, but when I refitted my home office I took the opportunity to place Hue lights either side of my monitors, and a Hue light strip on the ceiling just out of shot on the opposite wall.
 By setting up the Hue sync software on my PC I can easily control lighting to ensure correct lighting for video.

-##Software##
+### Software

 Open Broadcast Software or OBS is free open source software that allows far greater control of the video output you create.
 OBS is very much a general purpose tool and unlike other software which is more focused on a particular task such as StreamLabs OBS which is made for streaming games.
 The interface is not particularly welcoming and assumes you already know what you are trying to do, but making the effort to learn is worthwhile in terms of being able to produce video to a higher standard.

 [obsproject.com](https://obsproject.com/)

 Facebook Live and Teams Live can directly accept the output from OBS, but for most other use cases you will need to convert the output stream into a virtual camera which can them be setup in your conferencing software as your camera.
+Until very recently, this has required the use of additional software in the shape of OBS Virtual Camera, but the most recent version of OBS (OBS Studio 26 RC1) has this built in.

 [OBS Virtual Cam](https://obsproject.com/forum/resources/obs-virtualcam.949/)

+I'll update the blog in future with my experiences once I have used the most recent OBS to see how the out of the box virtual camera works.

 [Hue Sync](https://www.philips-hue.com/en-us/entertainment/sync-with-pc) Although you can control Hue lights with a highly functional mobile app, being able to control the lights from your desktop PC puts everything at your fingertips.
 By setting up an &quot;entertainment area&quot; in the mobile app, and and running the windows app on my &quot;production screen&quot; I particularly like being able to bright the lighting up to high brightness levels in a single click.